nextcloud/server/.github/ISSUE_TEMPLATE/Bug_report.md

+---
+name: Bug report
+about: Help us improving by reporting a bug
+---

 <!--
 Thanks for reporting issues back to Nextcloud!
 This is the issue tracker of Nextcloud, if you have any support question please check out https://nextcloud.com/support